spencerkingman/spenking-music/_posts/2000-01-01-dont-call-it-a-change.markdown

 Who can raise a crop?
 Who can raise a sail?
 Europe is a fortress, and America's a jail

-The average fingerprint is over 4 metric tons
+The average little foot is over 4 metric tons
 But in America it's 20: oil, money and guns
 Even off the grid you'd still be pushing 8 or 9
 It's enough to make you cynical, but now is not the time